 Champney Falls Trail, 7.6 miles round trip.
 Trailhead about 10 miles west on Kancamagus Highway from junction Routes 112/16, Albany, NH.

-What do you consider the best scenic hikes in the White Mountains?
+What tops your list for the best scenic hikes in the White Mountains?